Arnab-Developer/ApiHealthCheck/CONTRIBUTING.md

 - Create a pull request from the new branch to upstream `main`.
 - Your pull request will be reviewed.
 - After the review, if everything is fine then it will be merged.

+## Create a pull request

+- Create a pull request from the new branch to upstream `main` branch.
+- Your pull request will be reviewed.
+- After the review, if everything is fine then it will be merged.

+Thanks for your contribution :smiley:

 > Note: pull request can be rejected if the project don't need the proposed changes anymore.